 - Because of limitations for CDS Powered by Apache Spark in CDH 6.1,

 Impala in YARN mode.
 If you would like specific information, see the Cloudera

 - When communicating with a Hive metastore, Spark SQL does not respect Sentry ACLs.

 - Using the JDBC Datasource API to access Hive or Impala is not supported.

 - Using the ORC file format is not supported.

 - Reading Hive tables containing data files in the ORC format from Spark applications is not supported.
 As an alternative, you can use the Parquet data format for columnar data using Impala.

-- You can use Hortonworks to access Hive managed tables in ORC format, as described in Configuring the AEL daemon fo the Hive Warehouse Connector.
+- You can use Hortonworks to access Hive managed tables in ORC format, as described in Configuring the AEL daemon for the Hive Warehouse Connector on your Hortonworks cluster.

 - You can use AEL with managed tables in Hive to execute joined Table input to Table output transformation steps.
 However, you must follow a specific workflow for correct data processing.
 For details, see Using Table input to Table output steps with AEL for managed tables in Hive.

 - If you are using AEL with external tables in Hive, then use the Hadoop input and Hadoop output steps to process tabular data.

 When using the Table input and Table output steps, you can connect to Hive in one of two ways to achieve the best processing rate for small and large tables within the same cluster: